chapel-lang/chapel/doc/rst/language/spec/statements.rst

       proc manageIntWrapper() {
         var wrapper1 = new IntWrapper(1);
         var wrapper2 = new IntWrapper(2);

-        manage wrapper1 as val1, wrapper2 as val2 {
+        // Here we invoke two managers within a single manage statement. manage wrapper1 as val1, wrapper2 as val2 {
           val1 *= -1;
           val2 *= -1;